Joseelmax-00/zipcode-scraper/README.md

 This program can be adapted to gather more data by editing the code in the get_required_info function on the utilities.py module.

+## Requirements

+You need the following programs installed:

+	* Latest Python version (3.6 will do)
+	* Chrome Webdriver.
+(It must be installed into PATH or edit its location in vars.py )

+The following libraries, which can be installed by entering the command into the command prompt:

+	* selenium  |  Command: pip install selenium
+	* openpyxl  |  Command: pip install openpyxl

 ```